 Your credit score is one of the crucial factors that banks consider when deciding whether to lend you money; be it for a new credit card or a new mortgage.
-Basically, your creditworthiness tells lenders how likely you are to repay (or default) on your loan, helping them to assess their risks of lending you funds.
+Your creditworthiness tells lenders how likely you are to repay (or default) on your loan, helping them to assess their risks of lending you funds.

 Hence, having a poor credit rating may lower your chances of getting your home loan approved.
 Some things that may lower your credit score include not paying your bills on time, or paying the bare minimum each month.
+That’s why having a good credit rating is important for your home loan.

 If you have a low credit rating but urgently need a mortgage, whether you’re going through a tough financial time, or because you have legally lost access or ownership to your current property (such as in the event of divorce) and need a new home, don’t worry.
 You can still do something about it.